Gr1mmie/AtlasC2/README.md

 # AtlasC2
 C# C2 Framework centered around Stage 1 operations

 Atlas is based around gaining a foothold within an environment and further utilizing it to smuggle in C# (currently strictly C#) weaponry utilizing an HTTP based implant.
 Isn't exactly very OPSEC safe in it's current state...at all.
+Currently targets only windows environments

 ## Usage